Antique Sea Chart of Plymouth by Capt. Greenville Collins

 Description: An 18th century Chart of Plymouth from The British Coasting Pilot by Captain Greenville Collins.
 Featuring a highly decorative title cartouche.
 Also features the River Yealm and an inset of Salcombe harbour.

 Condition: Good paper, bold imprint, folding copy as published.
-Some minor printer's creases.
+Some minor printer's marks.
 Later hand colouring.
 Possibly first edition.
 Close side margins, creases to bottom margins.

 Image size: 460 x 572mm, 18 x 22.5 " approx.